Cloud servers

 For some use cases, you may want to replace this policy - or add separate users.
 For this purpose, we provide some example policies below (you should replace your-bucket

 with your bucket name).
-Make sure to fully test that the new policy works as expected.
+Make sure to fully test that the new policy works as expected - the below have been tested on FW 01.07.05

 S3-bucket-access